TempMee/go-metrics-lib/README.md

 )
 ```

-Reference to metrics is done through the metric name.
+Reference to metrics is done through the metric name, thus metrics cannot be overwritten.
+You may add on more labels
+and overwrite label values, however labels initially set cannot be removed during runtime.

+## Examples

 See examples in examples folder.